 However you decide to filter your email, the goal is have only work-related communications — actual messages from actual people — reaching you during the business day.

-Save Hours on Email Every Day
+Regain Hours from Email Every Day

 You Need a Shift in How You Think About Email